Take a break from the beach and Old San Juan to spend an afternoon at the Museo de Arte de Puerto Rico!

 First of all, the museum itself is beautiful.
-It's located in artsy Santurce (my fave San Juan neighborhood that's also worth exploring), and it's housed in the former San Juan Municipal Hospital and has two wings with a gorgeous, multi-story Grand Hall in the middle.
+It's located in artsy Santurce (my fave San Juan neighborhood that's also worth exploring), and it's housed in the former San Juan Municipal Hospital.
+The museum has two wings with a gorgeous, multi-story Grand Hall in the middle.

 And if you think the exterior of the building is stunning, then just wait until you see the verdant, sculpture-filled gardens in the back!

 Although its education center was flooded and its garden lost many trees, the museum was not significantly damaged during Hurricane Maria.
 In fact, the museum was able to help preserve and store over 220 artworks and artifacts from other institutions around the island.
 You can read more about how Hurricane Maria affected Puerto Rico's museums here.

-Opened in 2000, the museum is home to a large collection of art by Puerto Rican artists that will enhance your understanding of the island and its people.
+The museum, which opened in 2000, is home to a large collection of art by Puerto Rican artists that will enhance your understanding of the island and its people.

 During your visit, you'll see artwork from Puerto Rican master artists, as well as contemporary artists.
 Its art collection represents works from the 17th century to the present.

 Many of the works touch on Puerto Rico's history and culture, including its colonization by Spain and the U.S and the lasting effects on the Puerto Rican people.

 The wide range of art presented at the museum is impressive.
-From classical painting to striking prints to thought-provoking installations, there is something for every art lover.
+From classical painting to striking prints and thought-provoking installations, there is something for every art lover.